SECURITIES AND EXCHANGE COMMISSION

 | | |

-Final delivery and in-service dates for aircraft to be placed under contract may be adjusted based on various factors.
+Final delivery and in-service dates for aircraft to be placed under contract are subject to change and may be adjusted based on various factors.

 12

-represents the Company’s lease, airport services and other revenues for the three and six months ended June 30, 2024 and 2023 (in thousands):
+various airports where the Company has been contracted by third parties to provide such services.
+The following table represents the Company’s lease, airport services and other revenues for the three and nine months ended September 30, 2024 and 2023 (in thousands):

 | 2024 |